Going Green

 - I use power efficiently, with efficient appliances and 100% LED lighting

-- I have improved the efficiency of my house with good windows & doors, improved insulation, a heat pump, and efficient appliances
+- I have improved the efficiency of my house with good windows & doors, improved insulation, and efficient appliances

-- I use electric lighters instead of butane lighters for candles
+- I use electric lighters instead of butane lighters for candles.
+Actually, now I use battery powered lights instead of candles.

 - Keep things longer, repair rather than replace